zubinss/power-outage-analysis/README.md

 To answer our question, we want to create a model that predicts whether or not a power outage will exceed a certain severity threshold – in this case, a day, or 1,440 minutes.
 We will construct this model as a binary classification problem, where outages will be predicted as “severe” (1) or “not severe” (0).

-For our model, our response variable is the `OUTAGE.DURATION` column, which is the difference between time of restoration and time of start, in minutes.
+For our model, our response variable is the `is_severe` column, which is a boolean variable that determines whether the difference between time of restoration and time of start is greater than a day.
+We chose this column because like we mentioned in our introduction, being able to anticipate severe outages can be very helpful.
 The metric we are using to measure the success of our model is accuracy.

 When building our model, it was important to take into consideration what variables we would know prior to the time of a hypothetical power outage, or the model wouldn't necessarily be helpful from a logistical standpoint.